Bob Willis: 1981 Ashes

 Australia arrived in England for the 51st Ashes series in 1981.
 Willis, who was selected to play in all six Test matches, came into the series on a run of good county form.
 He had played four county matches, commencing with 5/61 against Yorkshire on 6 May, and 3/58 against Lancashire on 10 June.
 The first Test took place at Trent Bridge, Nottingham, on 18 June.
 England, batting first, were cut down for 185 all out thanks to four wickets for Terry Alderman and three a-piece for Dennis Lillee and Rodney Hogg.
 Only Mike Gatting passed fifty, and Willis was dismissed for a first-ball duck.
 Willis, however, combined with Dilley, Hendrick and Botham to reduce Australia to 179 all out, with three wickets for Willis.
 England could not take advantage, however, as Lillee and Alderman shared the host nation's ten wickets equally between them to leave Australia only 132 to win.
 Dilley took four wickets and Willis snatched Graeme Wood for eight to reach 200 Test wickets, however the tourists won the match with four wickets to spare.

 With his Test career in doubt for the umpteenth time, Willis, of the big heart and vicious bounce, gave it everything he knew.
 Brushing aside the cost of regular no-balls, he bowled at fierce pace to a shorter length and a straighter line than in the first innings.
 And suddenly Australia's foundation crumbled.

 — – Christopher Martin-Jenkins's assessment of Willis' efforts at Headingley.

 Between the first and second Tests, Willis went back to Warwickshire to face Gloucestershire in a County Championship match, grabbing three wickets.
 He returned to face Australia on 2 July for the second Test, and England batting first.
 Thanks to 82 from Peter Willey, and a second half-century from Gatting, together with five runs from Willis, England reached 311 – though Geoff Lawson took seven wickets.
 Australia surpassed this and were dismissed for 345, with three wickets for Willis and three for Dilley.
 The England bowlers suffered from no balls, Willis alone bowling 28.
 England declared late in the game on 265/8, and Willis picked up another wicket as Australia reached 90/4 at the close of play.
-Botham, who had captained the side until then, was sacked and replaced by Brearley.
-Willis, who was struggling for fitness and had a chest infection, was dropped from the side.
+Botham, who had captained the team until then, was sacked and replaced by Brearley.
+Willis, who was struggling for fitness and had a chest infection, was dropped from the team.
 He sat out a Warwickshire county match and after speaking to Alec Bedser was given back his place in the team on the condition that he played in a 40-over match, played a Second XI game, and bowled 12 overs in the nets.
 He succeeded in these tasks, and was tentatively let back into the squad over a spinner.